3 Benefits of Staffing Your Customer Service with Gig Workers

 The use of customer service gig workers in staffing online customer service departments is becoming more and more acceptable among large and enterprise online retailers.
 The pandemic has created a need for more scaleable customer support and less fixed costs for retailers and direct-to-consumer brands across all industries.

 The macrotrend of increasing call center attrition across the legacy call center industry along with the rise of on-demand economy & online talent marketplaces－such as Lyft, Amazon Mechanical Turk, Upwork, TaskRabbit, and Airbnb－cannot be ignored.
 A high turnover rate does not only lead to lost sales but also a disruption in business operations.

 1. More Flexibility Means Happier Customer Service Workers

 Customer care agents who work in an on-demand workforce at a company are more likely to be satisfied with their jobs.
 Traditional domestic call centers have always been plagued by high attrition, absenteeism, and minimum wage.
 These factors contribute to low morale among BPO and support agents and often impact the quality of support provided.
 Even a highly skilled worker will lose motivation to perform if the work culture is toxic and very stressful.
 The desire to leave the company can be further fueled by the fact that there are many telecommuting opportunities around.

 In fact, “lack of flexibility” is one of the main reasons cited for absenteeism in legacy call centers.
 Unsurprisingly, significant levels of staff absence can cause major problems with contact center performance, and, ultimately, the customer experience.

-Additionally, the disruption caused by natural disasters or the COVID-19 crisis can be devastating for workers who are unable to travel to work or whose call center has suddenly closed.
+Additionally, the disruption caused by the Earth’s natural disasters or the COVID-19 crisis can be devastating for workers who are unable to travel to work or whose call center has suddenly closed.
 This is especially apparent today for companies who rely on offshore support teams.
 The absences caused by these catastrophes – though no fault of the labor force itself – can wreak havoc on morale and cost a significant amount of time and money to rectify.

 On the other hand, people who work in the gig economy have far more control over their work-life balance than those who are required to report for their shift at a contact center.
 When independent contractors in the customer service industry “come online,” they’re bringing their most optimal selves to the job.
 There is also less restriction on career or personal development – support team members can pursue other career opportunities or start a family while still “logging on” anytime they’d like.

-For example, SimplrFlex’s online platform recruits, hires, and staffs independent contractors to answer chats, emails, and social media direct messages for large and enterprise retailers.
+Case in point, SimplrFlex’s online platform recruits, hires, and staffs independent contractors to answer chats, emails, and social media direct messages for large and enterprise retailers.
 One of its Glassdoor reviews shows just how positive the experience can be for this stay-at-home parent, who would otherwise not be able to work full time in a contact center or at a company.